tinify/wordpress-plugin/readme.txt

 = Getting started =

 Install this plugin and obtain your free API key from https://tinypng.com/developers.
 The first 500 compressions per month are completely free, so roughly 100 images can be uploaded to WordPress for free, no strings attached!
 You can also change which of the generated thumbnail sizes should be compressed, because each one of them counts as a compression.
 And if you’re a heavy user, you can compress additional images for a small additional fee per image.

+= Multisite support =

+The API key can optionally be configured in wp-config.php.
+This removes the need to set a key on each site individually in your multisite network.

 = Contact us =